-- Rose Boyko, Law’80, LLD’97, the first Aboriginal woman to be appointed a judge by the federal government, presided in the Ontario Superior Court of Justice (Newmarket area) from 1994 until her retirement in 2008.
+- The first Aboriginal woman to be appointed a judge by the federal government, Rose Boyko presided in the Ontario Superior Court of Justice (Newmarket area) from 1994 until her retirement in 2008.
 She was the first Canadian to sit on the UN Appeals Tribunal, has been a legal advisor with Justice Canada and Director of Indian Affairs’ Indian Taxation Secretariat, and in 2012 received a Queen Elizabeth II Diamond Jubilee Medal.

-- Linda Locke, QC, Law’84, has been involved with Aboriginal law since graduation.
+- Ms. Locke has been involved with Aboriginal law since graduation.
 She is the lawyer and manager of the Upper Skeena Counselling & Legal Assistance Society in Hazelton, B.C.; this clinic provides much-needed legal services to Aboriginal people and other disadvantaged residents in her community.
 A respected member of the bar in her region, she has become a strong, effective advocate for social justice through her work as lawyer, teacher, and mediator.
 In 2006, she became her province's first Aboriginal woman appointed Queen's Counsel.

-- Wayne Garnons-Williams, Law’90, a senior lawyer and Principal Director of Garwill Law Professional Corp. in Ottawa, provides corporate law services to start-ups and First Nation business ventures.
+- Mr. Garnons-Williams is a senior lawyer and Principal Director of Garwill Law Professional Corp. in Ottawa, provides corporate law services to start-ups and First Nation business ventures.
 He is also Tribunal Chair of the Federation of Saskatchewan Indian Nations Appeal Tribunal and Chair of the International Inter-Tribal Trade and Investment Organization.

-- Justice Joyce L. Pelletier, Law’90, was appointed to the Ontario Court of Justice in 2005.
+- Justice Pelletier was appointed to the Ontario Court of Justice in 2005.
 In her previous law practice, she focused extensively on servicing a First Nation and Aboriginal population in criminal defense and child protection work.
 She has also managed a large First Nation multi-social service child welfare and health agency.
 Justice Pelletier is an Ojibway woman from the Fort William First Nation.

-- Brian Eyolfson, Law’92 (Artsci’89), is serving as a commissioner on the National Inquiry into Missing and Murdered Indigenous Women and Girls.
+- Mr. Eyolfson is serving as a commissioner on the National Inquiry into Missing and Murdered Indigenous Women and Girls.
 A human rights lawyer and member of Couchiching First Nation, he is one of five commissioners from across the country appointed by the federal government to the independent public inquiry.